evinism/TinyBaker/README.md

       ^ Tag
 ```

-We might want where we store input/output files to be configurable, and come from different filesystems.
-TinyBaker allows you to define the transform while paying attention to only the tags, and not where the file is or what filesystem it's on.
+We might want to configure where we store input/output files, or configure files to come from separate filesystems entirely.
+TinyBaker allows you to define the transform while paying attention to only the tags, even when accessing files across multiple filesystems.

 ```
                                        ___________